 - AccuQuilt cuts all shapes I have dies for.
 (My go-to because of speed, ease of use, and convenience.)

 - Cricut cuts any shapes I don’t have dies for that I can easily design in software.
+It also cuts any intricate designs.

 - Cricut also cuts sewing patterns that I have design files for.